Unity-Technologies/ml-agents/docs/Feature-Broadcasting.md

 ## How to use : Python

 When you launch your Unity Environment from a Python program, you can see what the agents connected to non-external brains are doing.
-When calling `step` or `reset` on your environment, you retrieve a dictionary from brain names to `BrainInfo` objects.
-Each `BrainInfo` the non-external brains set to broadcast.
+When calling `step` or `reset` on your environment, you retrieve a dictionary mapping brain names to `BrainInfo` objects.
+The  dictionary contains a `BrainInfo` object for each non-external brain set to broadcast as well as for any external brains.

 Just like with an external brain, the `BrainInfo` object contains the fields for `visual_observations`, `vector_observations`,  `text_observations`, `memories`,`rewards`, `local_done`, `max_reached`, `agents` and `previous_actions`.
 Note that `previous_actions` corresponds to the actions that were taken by the agents at the previous step, not the current one.